-What Is a Cleaning Contract?
+What is a Cleaning Contract?

 How to Create a Cleaning Contract?

-1. Start By Identifying the Service Provider and Client
+1. Identify the Service Provider and Client

 The first thing to do is to point out exactly who is involved in the contract agreement.
 You will have to identify which plays the role of the service provider and which one the client.
 Determine who is who and then place their complete names into the document.
 Also, include the complete address of both parties and any other information such as his/her job position title if necessary.

 It is here where you will need to provide all of the information necessary for one to learn about the service contract that is to be provided.
 Let's say that you are making a janitorial cleaning service contract with another individual.
 You'll want the document to cover what specific areas will be cleaned and how the cleaning will be done.
 It must always contain a list of the cleaning materials and basic equipment that will be used and who will be responsible for providing them.